ananyachibber21/Excel-For-Data-Science-and-Analysis/README.md

 ![Img5](https://github.com/ananyachibber21/Excel-For-Data-Science-and-Analysis/blob/main/Screenshots/Img5.PNG)

+### Performing functions on an excel file is known as Data Cleaning.

 ***Step 5-*** *Performing operationas on the Data can be performed.
 To remove a column from the CSV file simply select the column from the header.
 Right click and and Remove.*

 ![Img6](https://github.com/ananyachibber21/Excel-For-Data-Science-and-Analysis/blob/main/Screenshots/Img6.PNG)